wassilaOuerdane/SAFRAN-AI-/28.09.2021/PM/Mesa_Communication.md

 - get_dest(): return the receiver of the message;
 - get_performative(): return the performative of the message;
 - get_content(): return the content of the message.

+6-**Message Service**: At this point, each agent will have their own mailbox instance and will be able to exchange messages.
+However, there are still no mechanisms to ensure that sent messages reach the right agents.
+As agents must not directly drop messages in the mailboxes of the other agents, we need to create a service (a message transport mechanism) which will be managed by the environment and which will take care of the management of message shipments and deliveries.

+The three attributes of the MessageService class are:

+- scheduler: the scheduler of the SMA initialized in the Mesa model;
+- instant_delivery: the instant delivery status of the MessageService.
+If True, the message will be delivered instantly in the mailbox of the agent;
+- messages_to_proceed: the list of message to proceed.

+The mutator method of the MessageService class is:

+- set_instant_delivery(instant_delivery): change the instant delivery status of the MessageService.

+The four methods of the MessageService class are:

+- send_message(message): dispatch a given message if instant delivery is actived, otherwise add the message in the MessageService message list to be proceeded after;
+- dispatch_message(message): dispatch the given message to the right agent;
+- dispatch_messages(): proceed and dispatch each message received by the message service;
+- find_agent_from_name(agent_name): return the agent according to the agent name given.